maciejmiklas/cyclop/README.md

 #### History Filtering
 * filter supports live update - you get results while typing.
 Just remember that words shorter than three characters will be ignored
-* multiple keywords are joined by OR, this means that filter result will contain queries which contain at leas one keyword
+* multiple keywords are joined by OR, this means that filter result will contain queries with at least one keyword
 * you can specify multiple keywords in the filter.
 Is such case the top of the filtered history will contain queries with most hits.
 This builds groups, like queries with four hits, than three, and on the end with single hit.
 The queries within those groups are sorted by execution time
 ![Query History Filter](/doc/img/history_filter.png)
 * pressing Enter resets filter, you can also click on "clean" icon